This course requires 2 options.

 Term 2

-During this term, students will have the opportunity to look into the societies of Pacific island cultures.
-This looks specifically at life in rural communities such as villages and the many different protocols there.
-This is quite significant as it allows students to perhaps explore their own Pacific island heritage and how local society operates.
+The first internal looks into the societies of Pacific island cultures.
+This looks specifically at life in rural communities such as life within a village setting and the many different protocols abided to there.
+This is quite significant as it allows students to perhaps explore their own Pacific island heritage and how local society operates as opposed to life in New Zealand.

 Term 3